COVID-19 and pets: Can dogs and cats get COVID-19?

-While coronavirus disease 2019 (COVID-19) mostly spreads from person to person, it can also spread from people to animals.
+The virus that causes coronavirus disease 2019 (COVID-19) mostly spreads from person to person.
+But it can spread from people to animals.

-COVID-19 is a type of coronavirus.
+COVID-19 is caused by a type of coronavirus.
 Coronaviruses are a family of viruses.
-Some cause cold-like illnesses in people, and others cause illness in animals, such as bats.
+Some coronaviruses cause illness in people.
+Others cause illness in animals, such as bats.
 In addition, some coronaviruses infect only animals.
-While the specific source of origin isn't known, the virus that causes COVID-19 is believed to have started in an animal, spread to humans and then spread between people.
+The specific source of origin of the virus that causes COVID-19 isn't known.
+But the virus is believed to have started in an animal, spread to humans and then spread between people.

-According to the U.S. Centers for Disease Control and Prevention, a few pets — including cats and dogs — also have been infected with the virus that causes COVID-19.
+According to the U.S. Centers for Disease Control and Prevention (CDC), pets — including cats and dogs — have been infected with the virus that causes COVID-19.
 This happened mostly after the animals were in close contact with people infected with the COVID-19 virus.

-Based on the limited available information, the risk of animals spreading the COVID-19 virus to people is considered low.
-Animals don't appear to play a significant role in spreading the virus that causes COVID-19.
+The risk of animals spreading the COVID-19 virus to people is considered low.
+Animals don't appear to play a major role in spreading the virus that causes COVID-19.
 There is no evidence that viruses can spread to people or other animals from a pet's skin, fur or hair.

-If you become sick with COVID-19 and have a pet:
+If you have COVID-19 and have a pet:

-- Isolate yourself from everyone else, including your pet.
+- Isolate yourself from everyone else, including your pet, except to provide basic care.
 If possible, have another person in your household care for your pet.

 - Avoid petting, snuggling, being kissed or licked, and sharing food or bedding with your pet.

-- If you care for your pet or are around animals while you're sick, wear a cloth face covering.
+- If you care for your pet or are around animals while you're sick, wear a face mask.
 Wash your hands before and after handling animals and their food, waste and supplies.
 Also, make sure you clean up after your pet.

 If your pet becomes ill, there's reason to be hopeful.
 Of the small number of dogs and cats confirmed to have the virus that causes COVID-19, some didn't show any signs of illness.
-The pets that did become ill only experienced mild symptoms and could be cared for at home.
-None of them died.
+Most of the pets that did become ill had mild symptoms and could be cared for at home.
+Pets have very rarely become seriously ill.

-If you have questions or concerns about your pet's health and how it can be affected by COVID-19, contact your veterinarian.
+If you have questions or concerns about your pet's health and COVID-19, contact your veterinarian.